 Is SurveySay legit or a scam?
 More and more companies are soliciting opinions from consumers through online surveys in exchange for monetary rewards.
 With so many survey sites available, figuring out which are safe to use, and which will actually pay, can be a daunting task.
-SurveySay is one of the many websites that promises money for survey completion.
-Here we have taken an in-depth look at SurveySay to to judge whether it’s worth your time.
+SurveySay is one of the many websites that promise money for survey completion.
+Here we have taken an in-depth look at SurveySay to judge whether it’s worth your time.

 Is SurveySay.com Legit?

-SurveySay does not actually host surveys and solicit market research as many believe.
+SurveySay does not actually host surveys and solicits market research as many believe.
 Instead, the company directs users to a number of market research companies looking for consumers of certain products who match specific demographic profiles.
 SurveySay does not directly offer any incentives or payments; the incentives for survey completion are all determined through the external company where SurveySay sends the user.
 In short, SurveySay does not pay you.
 It just connects you with opportunities to get paid.

 So is SurveySay legit or a scam?
 In terms of being a website for finding surveys, SurveySay is legitimate.
 SurveySay connects its users to a variety of different survey sites.
 Is SurveySay safe?
 Yes, it uses secure encryption so your personal information is safe.
 Is SurveySay worth your time?
 That depends.
 Many have that reported SurveySay doesn’t make it easy to earn money through surveys.
 That doesn’t mean it’s impossible, but your time may be better spent elsewhere.